soosmap/soosmap-public/README.md

 5. Submit the issue, and our team will review and address it.

 ## Suggesting a New Dataset
+SOOSmap is open to suggestions for what data are most important for the Southern Ocean Community to host!
+Feedback and requests are encouraged, so if there are data you would like us to host, please follow these steps:
 1. Go to the [Issues tab](https://github.com/soosmap/soosmap-public/issues).
 2. Select New Issue.
 3. Choose the New Dataset template.